 Throwing a customer appreciation party can feel a bit like throwing your first party in high school or college.
 You want people to show up and painstakingly review every minor detail to make sure everything is perfect.
 And while it can seem stressful in the days leading up to the event, a well-executed party will make it all worth it in the end.

-It is key to understand and know how to plan a client appreciation event successfully as they are capable of improving the client satisfaction levels, boost retention, enhance referrals, bring new sales.
+It is essential to understand how to plan a client appreciation event successfully as they are capable of improving:

-Although, a client appreciation event is capable of boosting the image of a brand and bring good PR but at the same time, a business should ensure that top class client support is offered as well to boost sales, RoI.
+Although, a client appreciation event is capable of boosting the image of a brand and bring good PR.
+However, at the same time a business needs to ensure that top class client support is offered to boost sales, RoI.